PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 At each start-up, the API server updates default cluster roles with any missing permissions, and updates default cluster role bindings with any missing subjects.
-This allows the cluster to repair accidental modifications, and helps to keep roles and role bindings up-to-date as permissions and subjects change in new Kubernetes releases.
+This allows the cluster to repair accidental modifications, and helps to keep roles and role bindings up-to-date as permissions and subjects change in new PlaidCloud releases.

-To opt out of this reconciliation, set the `rbac.authorization.kubernetes.io/autoupdate` annotation on a default cluster role or rolebinding to `false`.
+To opt out of this reconciliation, set the `rbac.authorization.PlaidCloud.io/autoupdate` annotation on a default cluster role or rolebinding to `false`.
 Be aware that missing default permissions and subjects can result in non-functional clusters.